Las Vegas Emancipation Lawyers

 If you or anyone you know in southern Nevada—Las Vegas, Henderson, Boulder City, or Primm or Mesquite—needs assistance in the realm of family law with Emancipation of a minor, you need the best legal representation you can get to lead to a swift and easy resolution to your legal issue.

-You need a Nevada family lawyer.
+You need a family law attorney in Las Vegas NV.
 Douglas Crawford Law can help!

 The Nevada Revised Statutes (NRS) have a subsection, NRS 129.080, dedicated to the issue of Emancipation.
 Any minor at least 16 years of age, whether married or living apart from parents or legal guardian, may petition the court for their emancipation.
 The process is fairly smooth: a petition must be filed in writing with the name, age, and address of the minor in question, including the parents’ name and addresses or legal guardian; if no parents or guardian are on record the name and address of nearest known relative in state will do; along with some basic facts about the minor’s education, job history, and time living away from parent or guardian; and, perhaps most important, that the minor is managing their own financial affairs and that income does not derive from any illegal activity.